homekube/homekube/docs/inst_provision-microk8s-lxc.md

 lxc exec homekube -- bash
 cd ~/homekube/src
 # NOTE! edit env variables in homekube.env.sh to match your installation

+# Plain installation (without Keycloak SSO)
 bash -i install-all.sh
+# or install with Keycloak Single Sign On (more complex)
+bash -i install-with-sso-1.sh
 ```

 ### Learn the individual steps and take the quick tour